 Contention parameters for the protected short contention are TBD.
 The STAs that transmitted a Defer Signal but did not win the protected short contention will initiate a new retry.

-Low Latency traffic is treated as AC_VO traffic.
+LL traffic is treated as AC_VO traffic.
 Other cases are TBD.

 The solution would provide control on the degree of collisions that may occur while using it and, allows for autonomous randomness or/and controlled by the AP